 Natural Alternative to Benadryl for Dog Allergies

-Benadryl is often a pet parent’s first choice when looking for a quick way to soothe allergy symptoms.
-However, although Benadryl for dog allergies is fast-acting, it doesn’t treat the root of the problem, and it could come with some heavy baggage.
+Using Benadryl for dog allergies is often some pet parent’s go-to when looking for a quick way to soothe allergy symptoms.
+However, although using Benadryl for dog allergies is fast-acting, it doesn’t treat the root of the problem, and it could come with some heavy baggage.
 That’s why more pet parents are now searching for a natural alternative to Benadryl for dog allergies.
 Here at CBD Dog Health, we believe the best course of action is determining the root cause of the allergen and using natural supplements to boost the body’s natural defenses.
 Inflammation is at the root of much of our pets itchiness.
 One thing that CBD and Benadryl have in common, is that they both target and reduce inflammation.

-For most people, CBD is a new thing, meaning pet parents are often more likely to run to the store and grab a bottle of Benadryl when the scratching starts.
+For most people, CBD is a new thing or can be intimidating (which is why we made this CBD guide for pet parents), making pet parents more likely to run to the store and grab a bottle of Benadryl when the scratching starts.
 Honestly, who would have thought CBD could help allergies and itchiness?
 But, it does, and we’re happy to share how!

 What Is Benadryl?